sachi76/technical-blogs/_posts/2025-05-03-from-code-to-process.markdown

 tags: [operating-systems, processes, threads, system-design, multithreading]
 ---

-## From Code to Process: Understanding What Runs on Your Machine

 Have you ever stopped to think about what actually happens when you double-click on an app?
 Most developers jump directly into code without really understanding how that code transforms into something the machine runs — something called a **process**.
 Let’s break it down simply and clearly.

 ---